GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 With the increased focus on east-west data transfer the three-tier design architecture is being replaced with Spine-Leaf design.
 The switches are divided into 2 groups, the leaf switches and spine switches.
 Every leaf switch in a leaf-spine architecture connects to every switch in the network fabric.
 In that topology the **Link Aggregation Control Protocol (LACP) is used**.
 It provides a method to control the bundling of several physical ports together to form a single logical channel.
 The first two ports of every switch are reserved to create a link with a twin switch (a loop is created, but the OS is aware of that and it avoids it).
 Next ports are the ones used to create links with leaf nodes.
-The bandwidth is aggregated (i.e. 2*25 Gbps), but it's still capped to 25 Gbps because the traffic goes only from one way to the other each time (think this is not right, it shouldn't be capped).
+The bandwidth is aggregated (i.e. 2*25 Gbps): a single flow will only use a single link, but you can use the full channel bandwidth in aggregate.

 - fixed form factor (non modular switches)
 - active-active redundancy